 Sister, through our fellowship, have you gained discernment that not all scripture is given by inspiration of God and that not all the words in the Bible are God’s words?
 But today I’m not proclaiming that the Bible is totally valueless by fellowshiping the inside story and substance of the Bible.
 Rather, I’m trying to give you a correct view of the Bible.
 We should know clearly that God’s words are God’s words, which we should pay attention to experiencing and practicing; man’s words are man’s words, which we cannot compare to nor regard as God’s words.
 It is utterly wrong to regard man’s words as God’s words.
 It is blasphemous to God!
 Because man’s words are never the truth.
 At most they are the enlightenment of the Holy Spirit and personal understanding.
 Only God’s words are the truth.
 Just as the Lord Jesus said: “I am the way, the truth, and the life” (John 14:6).
 God’s words are the truth.
 No matter what questions we have, we can find the answers in God’s words.
 We hope the above fellowshiping is of use to you.
 If you have any more questions, don’t hesitate to get in touch and we will look into it with you.

-» Read more on our Free From Sin page, or click on the related articles below:
+» Read more on our Knowing the Bible page, or click on the related articles below:

 » Most people also watch Gospel Video About the Bible: “The Bible and God” Clip – Is Everything in the Bible God’s Word?